krovskiy/midi-to-appeal/README.md

    - Double-click the `.exe` to run the application.

    **Note:** Some antivirus software may flag the executable.
 If you don't trust it, just use the other methods above. 🚩

+## TO-DO List

+- [ ] Use both octaves instead of just one
+- [x] Add a config file
+- [ ] Allow color customization
+- [ ] Add `drumkit` mode for special characters
+- [x] Switch to PySide6
+- [ ] Optimize the code
+- [ ] Add note length (e.g. 0.2 - 0.8 ms)

+## FAQ

+### Can I change my MIDIs with this program?

+No, this program just converts MIDI notes to keyboard inputs.

+### XYZ is broken!
+Can you fix it?

+Create a new [issue](https://github.com/krovskiy/midi-to-appeal/issues/new) with a clear description of the problem and I'll try to fix it!

+### You suck at coding, XYZ doesn't even make sense!
+Do you even know how this works?

+i tried my best :(

+### My antivirus flags the executable as a virus - is it safe?

+Well, if you don't trust the executable, you can follow the steps above and create your own!
+Also, -> [virustotal report](https://www.virustotal.com/gui/file/f08618105df9e718480373f465c3aad30cc773783c429df3e3f606ec11d11520?nocache=1)

+### Can I fork this project?

+Yes.

+### I know how to improve this project, can I help?

+Yes, submit a pull request with improvements!

+### Can I pet the Menhera?

+just a bit

 <p align="center">
   <img src="https://github.com/krovskiy/midi-to-appeal/blob/main/materials/stopped.gif" width="100" alt="logo" align=center>